baratine/bartil/README.md

-Bache is a Baratine service that exposes common data structures as a service.
+Bache is a Baratine service that exposes common data structures as a REST service.
 Bache provides a map, list, tree, string, and counter type that are callable from any client supporting WebSockets or HTTP.
 You can store any object as both the key or value field in the map, list, and tree data types.

+TODO: persistence and journaling

-In many ways, Bache is very similar to [Redis](http://redis.io/) and Bache services should be familiar to Redis users.
-Bache is used to show that you can write any kind of Baratine service that runs about as fast as Redis, but with much more functionality (and without having to resort to Lua scripting, as is the case with Redis).
+In many ways, Bache is very similar to [Redis](http://redis.io/); Bache services should be familiar to Redis users.
+Bache shows that you can write any kind of Baratine service that runs about as fast as Redis, but with much more functionality (and without having to resort to Lua scripting).

 Usage
 ==========